MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv4-lookup-plugin.md

 ## IP-prefix notation

 IP addresses can be defined with `IP-prefix notation` using a slash (`/`) character.
-The IP address to the LEFT of the slash (`/`) is the base IP address.
-The number (1 to 32) to the RIGHT of the slash (`/`) is the number of contiguous 1 bit in the netmask.
+The IP address to the left of the slash (`/`) is the base IP address.
+The number (1 to 32) to the right of the slash (`/`) is the number of contiguous 1 bit in the netmask.

 For example, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.